 - SMART goals based on your simple research

 It’s quite possible that you don’t have any of the above data to start off with or you’re not sure where your numbers could potentially get to.
 So, we need to benchmark against industry standards and competitors

-I’d like to reiterate my previous advice of not shooting too high to start with, because lack of success will dent your motivation.
-Conversely, if you set your goals too low, there’s also a chance you might derail you efforts by becoming complacent.
+I’d like to reiterate my previous advice of not shooting too high to start with because lack of success will dent your motivation.
+Conversely, if you set your goals too low, there’s also a chance you might derail your efforts by becoming complacent.

 The most important piece of information for you to assimilate is that targeted traffic with the right content will convert to leads which you then convert to sales.
 These are what we will set up as our SMART goals; traffic, leads and conversions.

 In order to do so, we need to work out some basic projections, and our example company can help us with this.
 The following is what we know;

 They are currently making £100,000 in offline sales